Leadership hack 025 – quantative data tells you what, qualitative tells you why

 - How quickly a user enters their data, how many mistakes they make and where they make them

 - With limited personal data (dob and address) you can infer likely behaviours, wealth, class, education level

 - Frequency and depth of use of your product

-- From an IP address, you can find their location and often the company they work for
+- From an IP address, you can find their location or the company they work for

 - From the device/OS you can determine technical competence, income level, education level